mybonk/mybonk-wiki/README.md

 ---
 ### 3.1.
 Baby steps

 Your node must be running 24/7.
-It consumes very little electricity and the goal if to have a mesh of nodes that are super resilient and available.
+It consumes very little electricity and the goal is to have a mesh of nodes that are super resilient and available.
 Again: Keep your node running all the time.
-If you ever have to move it to another location run the appropriate command `# shutdown -h` and let the system halt and power off.
+If you ever have to move it to another location run the appropriate command `# shutdown -h` and let the system halt and power off properly before unplugging it.

 This will also avoid potential physical damage, data corruption and in the worst but unlikely case funds being locked as a consequence.